LUMCMRI/mri_safety_cases/en_US/technical.md

 | X-ray            | \\(~3 \times 10^{18}\\) | ~0.1 nm            |
 | \\(\gamma\\)-ray | \\(~3 \times 10^{20}\\) | ~1 pm              |

-Maximale energie-overdracht, en daarmee de kans op temperatuurstijging, vindt plaats in objecten met een lengte = golflengte/2.<br>
+Maximum energy transfer, and with that the chance of a temperature increase, takes place in objects with lenght = wavelength/2.<br>

-**Let op:** In weefsel is de golflengte korter vanwege dielectrische effecten.
+Beware: In tissue the wavelength can be considerably reduced due to dielectrical effects.
-Met bijvoorbeeld de [Tissue property calculator](http://niremf.ifac.cnr.it/tissprop/htmlclie/htmlclie.php) kun je een idee krijgen van de golflengte in weefsels bij verschillende veldsterktes.
+To get an impression of the wavelength in tissue for different field strengths one can, for example, use the [Tissue property calculator](http://niremf.ifac.cnr.it/tissprop/htmlclie/htmlclie.php)
 <br>
 <br>

 ## SAR

-SAR staat voor Specific Absorption Rate en geeft een indicatie van mogelijke opwarming van de persoon in de scanner.
-SAR wordt uitgedrukt in W/kg.
+SAR stands for Specific Absorption Rate and expresses the amount of energy that is absorbed each second in a specified amount of tissue.
+On your scanner you will mostly find SAR in Watts per kilogram or W/kg

-Volgens IEC60601-2-33 ed.
-3 (2015-06) is de SAR gelimiteerd als volgt:
+According to the norm IEC60601-2-33 ed.
+3 (2015-06) SAR limits are defined as follows:

 | Averaging time          | 6 minutes      |
 |-------------------------|----------------|------------------|----------|